In Him Ministries:

 Introduction:

 “The most significant theological letter ever written.
 Augustine of Hippo (A.D.
 354-430), the most influential of the church fathers, was converted upon reading Romans 13:13-14.
 Martin Luther, the father of the Protestant Reformation, was studying Romans when he concluded that faith alone justifies a person before God.
 John Wesley, the founder of Methodism, was converted on May 24, 1738, upon reading Luther’s introduction to Romans.”
-[Holman Bible Dictionary].
+[The Holman Bible Dictionary].

 Paul was called to bring the Gentiles to faith in Jesus Christ!

 Note: “Paul’s mission is to all people groups.
-His goal is to bring about the obedience of faith (cf. Romans 16:26).
+His goal is to bring about the obedience of faith (cf. Rom.
+16:26).
 Obedience is required, but it is an obedience that flows from saving faith and is always connected to ongoing faith.
-Although Paul can speak of people’s initial response as obeying the gospel (Romans 10:16), it is unlikely that “obedience of faith” here refers only to initial saving faith, because the purpose of Paul’s apostleship was not merely to bring people to conversion but also to bring about transformed lives that were consistently obedient to God.
+Although Paul can speak of people’s initial response as obeying the gospel (Rom.
+10:16), it is unlikely that “obedience of faith” here refers only to initial saving faith, because the purpose of Paul’s apostleship was not merely to bring people to conversion but also to bring about transformed lives that were consistently obedient to God.
 Paul’s ultimate goal in preaching to the Gentiles is for the sake of his name, that is, that Jesus Christ will be glorified.”
 [ESV Study Bible: Romans 1:5].

 The righteous shall live by faith!

-Romans 1:16-17, “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
-17 For in it the righteousness of God is revealed from faith for faith, as it is written, “The righteous shall live by faith.”
+Romans 1:16-17, “I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, then to the Greek.
+For the gospel reveals the righteousness of God that comes by faith from start to finish, just as it is written: “The righteous will live by faith.”

 God is impartial and judges everyone according to their works.

-Romans 2:6-8, “He will render to each one according to his works: to those who by patience in well-doing seek for glory and honor and immortality, he will give eternal life; but for those who are self-seeking and do not obey the truth, but obey unrighteousness, there will be wrath and fury.”
+Romans 2:6-8, “God “will repay each one according to his deeds.”
+To those who by perseverance in doing good seek glory, honor, and immortality, He will give eternal life.
+But for those who are self-seeking and who reject the truth and follow wickedness, there will be wrath and anger.”

 We are judged according to the knowledge we have.

-Romans 2:12-13, “For all who have sinned without the law will also perish without the law, and all who have sinned under the law will be judged by the law.
-13 For it is not the hearers of the law who are righteous before God, but the doers of the law who will be justified.”
+Romans 2:12-13, “All who sin apart from the law will also perish apart from the law, and all who sin under the law will be judged by the law.
+For it is not the hearers of the law who are righteous before God, but it is the doers of the law who will be declared righteous.”

 Our obedience is the result of the Holy Spirit’s regenerating work.